Damage to your roof and siding is common after storms.

 Asphalt shingles have a layer of granules on their surface which help protect your roof—primarily from damaging UV rays.
 A small amount of granule loss over time is normal, but stormy weather—especially hailstorms—often results in excessive scattering.
 You should replace shingles with a lot of granular wear to prevent problems with weatherproofing.

-“Most insurance companies say you have to file your claim within 6 to 24 months of the hail event—so by the time it leaks, it's often too late,” says Ami Feller of Feller Roofing.
+“Most insurance companies say you have to file your claim within six to 24 months of the hail event—so by the time it leaks, it's often too late,” says Ami Feller, Angi Expert Review Board member and owner of Roofer Chicks in New Braunfels, TX.
 “Most roofing companies won't charge for a hail inspection.
 Definitely get it inspected.”

 If you see a thin horizontal indented line on your shingles, this is a sign of granule loss.
 You may also spot a large pile of granules gathering in the gutters or downspouts.